remialvado/RiakBundle/README.md

 - insert, delete and fetch objects into a bucket with support for parallel calls (curl_multi)
 - fetch, edit and save bucket properties
 - list and count keys inside a bucket
+- console tasks to list and count keys inside a bucket, delete a single key or an entire bucket

 Roadmap
 -------